oracle/accelerated-data-science/docs/source/user_guide/operators/common/explore.rst

 - ``ads opctl operator build-conda``: Build a new Conda environment tailored to a particular operator using this command.

+- ``ads opctl operator publish-conda``: Publish the operator's Conda environment to the Object Storage bucket with this command.

 - ``ads opctl operator build-image``: Create a new image customized for the operator using this command.

 - ``ads opctl operator publish-image``: Publish the operator's image to the container registry with this command.